sourcegraph/about/blogposts/2022/sourcegraph-extension-for-vs-code.md

 ---
 title: 'How I use the Sourcegraph extension for VS Code'
 description: 'Sourcegraph’s extension for Visual Studio Code allows you to search millions of open source repositories without cloning them to your local machine or leaving your IDE.
-Here’s how one engineer integrates it into his workflow.'
+Here’s how one engineering manager integrates it into his workflow.'
 author: Murat Sutunc
 publishDate: 2022-02-08T00:00-07:00
 tags: [blog]